 Wage garnishment usually begins between five and 30 days after your hearing.
 Debt collectors can garnish as much as 25% of your disposable income — the net amount you receive after you pay taxes — from your paycheck.
 The process lasts until you have paid off your debt, including accrued interest.
 You can sometimes negotiate lower garnishment during your hearing.

-Ideally, you want to prevent student loan wage garnishment before it begins.
+Ideally, you want to stop student loan wage garnishment before it begins.
 You may, for example, show financial hardship during your hearing, or negotiate a repayment plan with the U.S. Department of Education that it considers satisfactory and will still allow you to meet your other financial obligations.
 If you do need to put an end to student loan wage garnishment, try some of these strategies.

 1. Go through loan rehabilitation.